-Complies [ ] Partial compliance [ ] Explanation [ ] Not applicable [ X ] 63. mounts paid do not correspor npany may to claim repayment fulfilment of the conditions re variable components of yield or when paid on the basis Complies [ X ] Partial compliance [ ] Explanation [ ] Not applicable [ ] 64. · nt to two years' total annual re he performance requirements • any amounts that accrue or or become payable as a result of o in connection with the termin ng any amounts not previously nation o • • Complies [ ] Partial compliance [ ] Explanation [ ] Not applicable [ X ]
+Complies [] Partial compliance [] Explanation [] Not applicable [X] 63.
+Contracts should include a clawback clause whereby the company may to claim repayment of the variable components of remuneration when the amounts paid do not correspond to fulfilment of the conditions regarding yield or when paid on the ba of data subsequently proved to be misstated.
+Complies [] X] Partial compliance [] Explanation [] Not applicable [] 64. • nt to two years' total annu e performance requireme neration and should not be paid ablished above. any amounts that a relationship between eccrue or beco me payable as a result of or i in connection with the ten g any amounts not previo minatio n or expiry of contract) shall include on or expiry of the contractual ted in long-term saving schemes Complies [] Partial compliance [] Explanation [] Not applicable [X]